mandober/enwars/README.md

 This variable expands to the number of seconds since the shell was started.
 Assignment to this variable resets the count to the value assigned, and the expanded value becomes the value assigned plus the number of seconds since the assignment.

 ## SHELL
 The full pathname to the shell is kept in this environment variable.
-If it is not set when the shell starts, Bash assigns to it the full pathname of the current user’s login shell.
+If it is not set when the shell starts, Bash assigns to it the full pathname of the current user's login shell.

 ## SHELLOPTS
 A colon-separated list of enabled shell options.
 Each word in the list is a valid argument for `set -o` builtin.
 The options appearing in SHELLOPTS are those reported as enabled by `set -o`.
 If this variable is in the environment when Bash starts up, each shell option in the list will be enabled before reading any startup files.
 This variable is *readonly*.

 ## SHLVL
 Incremented by one each time a new instance of Bash is started.
 This is intended to be a count of how deeply your Bash shells are nested.

+## SIMPLE_BACKUP_SUFFIX
+Some GNU programs (at least cp, install, ln, mv) can make backups of files before writing new versions.
+The option `--suffix=SUFFIX` specifies the SUFFIX to append to each backup file.
+If this option is not specified, the value of the `SIMPLE_BACKUP_SUFFIX` environment variable is used; if unset, the default is `~`.

 ## TEMP
 Directory to store temporary files.
+See also TMP.

 ## TERM
-Defines the terminal.
-This variable should be reset in either the /etc/profile or /etc/.login file.
-When the user invokes an editor, the system looks for a file with the same name that is defined in this environment variable.
-The system searches the directory referenced by TERMINFO to determine the terminal characteristics.
+Specifies the terminal model or family.
+Probably the most common value is 'xterm-256color'.
+This value says that the terminal is xterm compatible and supports 256 colors.
+You can check the associated entry with `infocmp $TERM`, which contains the string `colors#0x100` (0x100 is 256).
+There are actually numerous other entries with the 'xterm' prefix, like 'xterm-direct'.
+Doing `infocmp xterm-direct` shows `colors#0x1000000` and `pairs#0x10000`, which implies true color support (24-bit color, 2⁸×2⁸×2⁸ = 256³ = 2²⁴ = 16,777,216); `pairs` is the max numbers of color-pairs that can be displayed simultaneously (65,536).

+*Terminfo* describes terminals by giving a set of capabilities which they have, by specifying how to perform screen operations, and by specifying padding requirements and initialization sequences.
+It is primarily used by screen-oriented programs.

+Setting this to an incompatible value may screw up different aspects (usually colors, but posibly other things too) of screen-programs.

+This env var is related to the terminfo database of terminal escape codes.

+A utility that wants to emit special escape codes needs to lookup a proper sequence the current terminal supports.
+The terminfo maintains a database of terminal escape codes arranged by terminal names.
+So utilities usually read the TERM to get the terminal name, then search the terminfo database by that name.

 ## TERM_PROGRAM
 Type of program used as a terminal.
-Same as `TMP`.
+Similar to TERM.

 ## TERMCAP
-Database entry of the terminal escape codes to perform various terminal functions.
+The termcap (terminal capability) is an older standard, succeeded by 'terminfo', that associates concrete terminals with their characteristics.
+An entry in the termcap database lists terminal properties like number of supported colors, including all supported capabilities and their sequences.
+TERMCAP env var points to a custom termcap configuration.

 ## TERMINFO
 Names a directory where an alternate terminfo database is stored.
 Use the TERMINFO variable in either the `/etc/profile` or `/etc/.login file`.
 For more information, see the terminfo(4) man page.
 When the TERMINFO environment variable is set, the system first checks the TERMINFO path defined by the user.
 If the system does not find a definition for a terminal in the TERMINFO directory defined by the user, it searches the default directory, `/usr/share/lib/terminfo`, for a definition.
 If the system does not find a definition in either location, the terminal is identified as "dumb".

+## TERMINFO_DIRS
+Directories searched for terminfo entries.

 ## TMP
 Directory to store temporary files.
 Same as `TEMP`.